 Evidently, there are many factors at play in determining your weight and body composition.
 Your genetics certainly influence whether you'll eat more, lose or gain weight, and how your body uses or stores fat.
 That said, genetics is only one piece of the puzzle.
 What you put on your plate is important, too.
 Whether you have specific weight goals, or you are interested in learning more about how your body works, finding out your variants can arm you with more information to make the best decisions for your individual case.

-Get DNA analysed and consider consulting a nutritionist with your genetic information to determine the best diet to fuel your performance or lead a healthy life.
+Get your DNA reports from Athletigen and consider consulting a nutritionist with your genetic information to determine the best diet to fuel your performance or lead a healthy life.